 You want a website that quickly tells others who you are, who your services are for, how you help your clients, testimonials and a way to contact you.

-In this post, I will share five things you should have on your website if you want to promote yourself as a speaker and life coach.
+In this post, I will share a few speaker page examples and five things you should have on your website if you want to promote yourself as a speaker and life coach.

 * Please note, this post will include some examples I’ve used with my clients as well as affiliate links.
 I may receive a commission if you make a purchase (at no extra cost to you) thru these links.